Roy7384/getTweets/README.md

 # getTweets
-A simple express API server with caching, that returns a list of recent tweets according to query parameters.
+A simple express API server with caching, that returns a list of recent tweets according to query parameters. <br>
+Will retrieve 20 recent tweets per given twitter username excluding retweets.
+Requests to twitter api are made concurrently.

 ## Routes
 - GET /api/ping